BERNINA EXPRESS

 traveling this unique rail journey the Bernina Express stops at that

-icon of swiss resort elegance St. Moritz, or nearby Pontresina, then
+icon of swiss resort elegance, St. Moritz, or nearby Pontresina, then

-continue of over the Bernina
+continues of over the Bernina Pass to Valpaschiava and Tirano in

-Pass to Valpaschiava and Tirano in the southern Italian Alps slopes.
+the southern Italian Alps slopes.

-The Bernina Express climbs at a graceful pace past
+The Bernina Express climbs at a graceful pace past the impressive Morteratsch

-the impressive Morteratsch Glacier to the 2,253 meter pass.
-At the height
+Glacier to the 2,253 meter pass.

 built Ospizio Bernina rail station, which takes the visitor back to old